Lewis and Clark Campsite

 Throughout its history, Knox County has faced challenges and overcome hardships.
 The Great Depression of the 1930s hit the area hard, resulting in economic struggles for many residents.
 However, the spirit of resilience prevailed, and the county recovered in the following decades.
 Today, Knox County continues to thrive as a close-knit community, preserving its rich history while embracing progress and growth in various sectors, including agriculture, manufacturing, and tourism.

-This timeline provides a concise overview of the key events in the history of Knox County, Nebraska.
+This timeline provides a condensed summary of the historical journey of Knox County, Nebraska.

 • 1867 - Knox County is established